inkline/inkline/packages/docs/pages/docs/components/modal.md

 </i-code>

 ### Variants
-Inkline includes two predefined modal styles, each serving its own semantic purpose.
+Inkline includes multiple predefined modal styles, each serving its own semantic purpose.
 You can set the style of a `<i-modal>` using the `variant` property.
 By default, modals use the `light` variant.

 <i-code title="Modal Variants">
 <i-tab type="preview">